 The program will also include a series of ‘modern day application’ sessions like “How Identity Politics Works,” “How Foreign Policy Works,” and “Race, Rights, and Identity.”

-Participants are also expected to attend all 16 sessions as well as the weeklong trip to France during the end of June and beginning of July.
+Participants are also expected to attend all 16 sessions as well as the capstone trip during the summer.

 What former participants have said: